 The Haseki Hurrem Sultan Hamam 16th Century Bathhouse

 These are some of the adventures of our time in Istanbul, Turkey.
-Look back, click on the former articles for more photos and details.
+Look back, and click on the former articles for more photos and details.
 Istanbul is a delightful city to explore.
 Next time you are traveling through the area, take time to discover the heritage and culture of the Turkish people.

 The Bathhouse History

 The bathhouse is in the original design of all Ottoman bathhouses.
 There is a completely separate side with different doors leading into the men’s and the women’s sections.
-The men’s section is arranged with a changing room that you enter first, then cooler room and finally the hot room where you can relax in the hot tubs.
-The women’s area begins with the hot room, cool room, and the changing room.
+The men’s section is arranged with a changing room that you enter first, then a cooler room, and finally the hot room where you can relax in the hot tubs.
+The women’s area begins with the hot room, cool room, and changing room.
 This provides for the most efficient use of hot water.

 Over the years the bathhouse fell into disarray and finally was closed.
 For many years it housed a carpet shop.
 The bathhouse has been fully renovated from 2008-2011, keeping the original beauty and system of the Ottoman bathhouse.
-This newly renovated hamam offers both basic and deluxe baths.
+This newly renovated Hamam offers both basic and deluxe baths.
 The facilities are beautiful, efficient, and immaculately clean.
 Full-body clay masks and massages are both offered.